-This is due to the fact that, if $r>2$, the quotients $L/L_K$ and $R/R_K$ are isomorphic to a dihedral groups of order greater then four where the index two cyclic subgroup is characteristic, while if $r=2$ the quotients are dihedral groups of order four and extra isomorphisms appear.
-The isomorphism $f$ gives another class of groups (the number 33 in our list), this family is one of the missing case in Du Val's list.
+This is due to the fact that, if $r>2$, the quotients $L/L_K$ and $R/R_K$ are isomorphic to a dihedral groups of order greater then four where the index-two cyclic subgroup is characteristic, while if $r=2$ the quotients are dihedral groups of order four and extra isomorphisms appear.
+The isomorphism $f$ gives another family of groups (number 33 in our list), which was missing in Du Val's list.

-In Family $11^{\prime}$ the behaviour is similar, if $r>2$ the isomorphisms $\phi_s$ give all the possible groups up to conjugacy, if $r=2$ the quotients are quaternion groups of order 8 and a further family has to be considered.
-This is the second missing case in \cite{DV} and Family $33^{\prime}$ in our list where $f$ is the following isomorphism:
+In Family $11^{\prime}$, the behavior is similar: if $r>2$, the isomorphisms $\phi_s$ give all the possible groups up to conjugacy; if $r=2$ the quotients are quaternion groups of order 8 and a further family has to be considered.
+This is the second missing case in \cite{DV} and Family $33^{\prime}$ in our list, where $f$ is the following isomorphism:

-The presence of these two families is pointed out also in \cite{Dun-et-al} and they are the $18^{th}$ and $19^{th}$ families in Table 4.2 of \cite{CS}.